How to Avoid Software Scams: Common Online Scams & How to Spot Them

 - Suggestions on how to prevent yourself from ever coming across them

-- False advertisements on legitimate websites such as Facebook, Instagram, YouTube and more.
-While this is highly unlikely to happen on its own, your computer may be infected by malware (specifically adware) that displays scam ads.
+- False advertisements on legitimate websites such as Facebook, Instagram, YouTube, and more.
+While this is highly unlikely to happen on its own, your computer may be infected by malware (specific adware) that displays scam ads.

 - Sites that promise downloads for paid software for free, full movies and shows, and more.
-Advertisements here are not scanned, and oftentimes lead towards malware or other unwanted programs being installed onto your computer without permission, which may steal sensitive information like passwords!
+Advertisements here are not scanned and oftentimes lead to malware or other unwanted programs being installed onto your computer without permission, which may steal sensitive information like passwords!

-- Pop-ups that seem like they might be from Microsoft or Apple, and present an urgent message about needing help on your computer.
-Scammers do this so you'll call them back on the number provided in those pop-ups — but these numbers aren’t legit!
+- Pop-ups that seem like they might be from Microsoft or Apple present an urgent message about needing help on your computer.
+Scammers do this, so you'll call them back on the number provided in those pop-ups — but these numbers aren’t legit!

 - Phonies may call you and pretend to work for Microsoft or Amazon so that they can offer services such as troubleshooting, refunds, or item returns.
 Before ever getting started, they’ll ask you to wire them advance payments via Western Union or MoneyGram first, or ask you for gift cards.